ra1phn/Bingio/README.md

 ## 📜 License

-This project is for educational purposes and follows the guidelines of the Moringa School Phase 1 Project.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).